wdv4758h/pypy-extradoc/talk/sea2012/abstract.rst

 improvements in each release, Python is nearing performance comparable to native C language implementations.
-In this talk I will describe three stages: how to use it right now, in the near future and our plans to provide a very robust infrastructure for implementing numerical computations.
+In this talk I will describe three stages: how to use it right now, in the near future and (xxx give before this line a hint that "we" or "our" means "pypy developers") our plans to provide a very robust infrastructure for implementing numerical computations.
 I also will spend some time exploring ideas how dynamic compilation eventually can outperform static compilation